 Call for Papers: The Surprising World of Government Libraries

-Posted by CLA Govt Library and Info Mgmt Professionals Network on 2012-01-07
+Posted by Govt Library and Info Mgmt Professionals Network on 2012-01-07

 Government Libraries Section (GLS); Government Information and Official Publications Section (GIOPS); Law Libraries Section & Library and Research Services for Parliaments Section